Skip to content

 Secret Variables

+Secret variables are shared among all workers within a service.
 In addition to regular environment variables, Ptah.sh supports secret variables.
 These are similar to environment variables but offer enhanced security features:

 1. Storage: Secret variables are stored solely on the Docker Swarm cluster.